Valuative invariants for large classes of matroids: Stressed subsets and relaxations

 \begin{proof} Let us pick a set $S$ as in the statement.
 Then the set $S\cap A$ is a basis of the matroid $\M|_A$ as this matroid is uniform and the set $S\cap A$ is of size $\rk \M|_A$.
 Furthermore, the set $S\cap (E\smallsetminus A)$ is a basis of the contraction $\M/A$ for an analogous reason.
-By \cite[Corollary 3.1.8]{oxley}, we obtain that $S=(S\cap A)\cup (S\cap (E\smallsetminus A))$ is a basis of $\M$. \end{proof}
+By \cite[Corollary~3.1.8]{oxley}, we obtain that $S=(S\cap A)\cup (S\cap (E\smallsetminus A))$ is a basis of $\M$. \end{proof}

 A stressed subset is not necessarily a flat.
-However, if its cusp is non-empty, by Corollary~\ref{cor:stressed-nonemptycusp-implies-cyclic}, it indeed is automatically a cyclic flat.
-The main result in this section is that the presence of a stressed subset allows us to enlarge the set of bases in the following controlled way.
+If its cover is non-empty, by Corollary~\ref{cor:stressed-nonemptycusp-implies-cyclic}, it indeed is automatically a cyclic flat.
+In the last paragraph of \cite[Section~3]{bonin-demier-cyclic} Bonin and De Mier speculated that there should be a generalization of circuit-hyperplane relaxations.
+The main result in this section is a proof of this: the presence of a stressed subset allows us to enlarge the set of bases in a controlled way.

 \begin{teo} Let $\M$ be a matroid on $E$ with bases $\mathscr{B}$ and let $A$ be a stressed subset of $\M$.
-Then the set $\widetilde{\mathscr{B}}=\mathscr{B}\sqcup \cusp(A)$ is the family of bases of a matroid on~$E$. \end{teo}
+Then the set $\widetilde{\mathscr{B}}=\mathscr{B}\sqcup \cover(A)$ is the family of bases of a matroid on~$E$. \end{teo}

-\begin{defi} We denote the matroid with bases $\widetilde{\mathscr{B}}$ of Theorem \ref{thm:generalized-relaxation} by $\operatorname{Rel}(\M,A)$ and call it the \emph{relaxation} of~$\M$ by $A$. \end{defi}
+\begin{defi} We denote the matroid with bases $\widetilde{\mathscr{B}}$ of Theorem~\ref{thm:generalized-relaxation} by $\operatorname{Rel}(\M,A)$ and call it the \emph{relaxation} of~$\M$ by $A$. \end{defi}